MiTiProjects/PID_Box/README.md

-# Temperature control of a metal box - PID
+# PID based temperature control of a metal box
 The project aim is to study various starategies to regulate the temperature of a prototype oven.
 In particular, a PID algorithm was implemented and its performances were compared to an ON/OFF algorithm.
 Both algorithms were implemented into a c++ script.
 The prototype oven consists of a resistor and a transistor enclosed in a metal box.